danbev/learning-ai/notes/word-embeddings.md

 Was developed by Google in 2013.
 It is a shallow neural network that takes a word as input and tries to predict the surrounding words.
 Notice that in this case the neural network is used to calculate the weighs which are adjusted to minimize the loss function.

-The weights the become the word embeddings.
+What is interesting about this is that normally a nueral network is used to train weights that are then used to make predictions on new data.
+In this case the neural network is used to calculate the weights and then the weights are used as the word embeddings.
+So `the weights are the word embeddings`.

 So how to we train this network to get it to calculate/adjust the weights?
 This is done by taking a specific word in the middle of a sentence and then